US Dockworkers Launch Strike After Labor Contract Expires - UrduPoint

 The ILA said it had "shut down all ports from Maine to Texas at 12:01 am on Tuesday" after it rejected a final proposal from the United States Maritime Alliance (USMX) shipping group.

-"USMX brought on this strike when they decided to hold firm to foreign-owned Ocean Carriers earning billion-dollar profits at United States ports, but not compensate the American ILA longshore workers who perform the labor that brings them their wealth," Daggett said.
+"USMX brought on this strike when they decided to hold firm to foreign-owned Ocean Carriers earning billion-dollar profits" without compensating "workers who perform the labor that brings them their wealth," Daggett said.

+CNN broadcast similar images from Philadelphia, while a New York Times video showed Daggett addressing workers on the picket lines.

+"We are making history," he said in New Jersey, as dockworkers held signs saying "Profit over people is unacceptable."

-A possible stoppage had been telegraphed for months, with the odds rising in recent weeks as the two sides described themselves as far apart, with no sign of real progress.
+A possible stoppage had been telegraphed for months, with the odds rising in recent weeks as the two sides described themselves as far apart.

-USMX however said late Monday that it was "hopeful" after the two sides exchanged counter-offers.
+USMX said on Monday it was "hopeful" after the two sides exchanged counter-offers.

-But when the six-year contract expired at midnight, there was still no deal.
+However, there was still no deal when the six-year contract expired at midnight.

-"Nothing's going to move without us -- nothing," Daggett said Tuesday outside a port in Elizabeth, New Jersey, according to The New York Times.

 The walkout marks the ILA's first since 1977 and follows other high-profile strikes at US automakers, Boeing and other employers.